About the European Young People’s Conference

 Who Can Register: Day Visitors from Poland

-Please remember to purchase your handbooks and T-shirts on page 4 of the registration form as they are not included in the visitor fee.
+• You will need to purchase your handbooks and T-shirts on page 4 of the registration form as they are NOT included in the Visitor fee.

 Who Can Register: Other Visitors